 Most journeys start in the capital – Muscat.
 Situated in the north of country, wedged between the Gulf of Oman and rugged mountains, most guests take a day or two to explore this understated city.
 Muscat, old Muscat in particular, strongly retains an air of historic Arabia whereas other parts of the city occasionally boast incredible wealth – Al Bustan Palace, the Grand Mosque or one of the luxury yachts moored in the city’s marina.
 Muscat is also the base for many sailing options - explore the ancient coastline, picnic on outlying islands or charter a private yacht, with crew, and sail to the Musandam Peninsula to combine mainland Oman with the wonderful Six Senses Zighy Bay.
 Oman’s interior is home to endless sections of Empty Quarter, however the close proximity of Wahiba Sands to the capital draws many visitors out of Muscat to glimpse traditional bedouin settlements and to explore rolling dunes by camel or quad bike.
 The Jabal Akhdar mountains form an ideal base for mountain biking, trekking and to explore remote mountain villages.

 Muscat is home to a number of international restaurants, though we often recommend traditional restaurants or private dining experiences such a picnicking on a private sail boat.
-No vacation to Oman is complete without an authentic picnic lunch in a Wadi (creek often with water or surrounded by lush vegetation) where giant date palms provide shade for a huge rug covered in Omani treats, freshly prepared by our local team.
+No holiday to Oman is complete without an authentic picnic lunch in a Wadi (creek often with water or surrounded by lush vegetation) where giant date palms provide shade for a huge rug covered in Omani treats, freshly prepared by our local team.
 Many restaurants outside of hotels are dry whilst most luxury hotels have an alcohol licence.

-Our favorite beach hotels are:
+Our favourite beach hotels are:

-The Chedi Muscat– a slick boutique hotel, ideal for couples or honeymooners
+The Chedi Muscat – a slick boutique hotel, ideal for couples or honeymooners

 Shangri-La al Jissah Resort & Spa – a vast hotel complex made up of three resorts; Al Waha, Al Bandar and Al Husn.
 Ideal for families or those seeking a wide range of facilities and different dining options